jerryjiang/Yoga-Book-C930/README.md

 ### Doesn't Work

+- Camera
+- Figure Print
 - Sleep - you cannot turn off the screen
-- Wifi - stop working after Sleep timeout
+- WiFi - stop working after Sleep timeout

-- Figure Print
+  When WiFi is done, bring up the built-in app **Dev Tools** > Select **Connectivity** > Click **DISABLE WIFI** (Yes, not ENABLE).
+The screen will flash for a second, and WiFi should back to normal.

 ## Download Installation Media

 Download the [latest android x86](https://www.android-x86.org/download.html) iso.
 By the time this guide was created, the latest version is 9.0 r2.
 The full file name this guide use is: **android-x86_64-9.0-r2.iso**.

 **Please note**, you may not want the k49 version.
-The rotation is not working in C930.
+The rotation is not working in Yoga Book C930.

 ## Create Bootable USB Disk

-The following steps can be done in any Windows machine, not necessary your C930.
+The following steps can be done in any Windows machine, not necessary your Yoga Book C930.

 1. Prepare a 2GB+ USB disk.